 The goal of multi-disciplinary artist Nancy Good is to visually interpret the dichotomy of our humanity.
 Whether it is conveying our search for meaning via large-scale canvases filled with layers of hidden messages, shapes, symbols and cartography allusions or self-portraits confronting societal falsehoods or even interpreting the play and spontanaeity of the Burning Man experience, Good's work is dynamic, stimulating, evocative and engaging.
 Highly collectible, her work has been seen in the Delano Hotel (Las Vegas, NV), UNLV's Marjorie Barrick Museum of Art (Las Vegas, NV), Wolfgang Puck Restaurant (Summerlin, NV), and in galleries and private collections in locales as diverse as New York, California, Pacific Northwest, Montana, Illinois, Canada, Turkey, Poland and more.

-This is what visitors are greeted with when arriving at Nancy's current pop-up exhibition at Core Contemporary:
+What greeted visitors when arriving at Nancy's 2019 pop-up exhibition at Core Contemporary:

 "MEANING: The Search For"